andreasfelix/master-thesis/content/b3_implementation.md

 ## An Object-Orient Representation of the Magnetic Lattice

-This section gives a short overview of the purpose of the Python library *apace*.
+This section gives a short overview of the functionality of the Python library *apace*.
 A comprehensive documentation can be found at: [https://apace.readthedocs.io](https://apace.readthedocs.io)

 A main difficutly besides of the implementation of the physical simulation methods is the representation of the particle accelerator within the simulation software.
 To leverage the exisiting optimization and learning algorithms it is benefical to have a digital version of the machine.